 It is played among the top-ranked tennis players at the end of every season, where the victor gets a massive prize money and a bunch of ranking points.
 Top eight singles players and top eight doubles team participate every year, based on their performance on the Women’s Tennis Association (WTA) Tour over a period of 52 weeks in the season.

-The 2019 WTA Finals will be played from October 21-28 in Singapore Indoor Stadium, Singapore on indoor hard courts.
+The 2021 WTA Finals will be played in October in Singapore Indoor Stadium, Singapore on indoor hard courts.
 This season, the prize money purse is $7 million.

 The WTA Finals is a tournament that is played among the eight top players on the WTA Race to the Finals.
 The tournament is played annually at the end of the season and is said to be the fifth most important tournament in the WTA event’s calendar after the four Grand Slam tournaments.